Capstone-24-25/vignette-images/README.md

   - `drafts` contains drafts we create

+  - `main_work` contains the code of our project

+  - `preprocessing` contains the code of preprocessing part

+  - `resnet` contains the code of resnet model

 - `vignette.qmd` a markdown file contain our main work

 - `vignette.html` the html rendered by the qmd file